 Biography: Karen Bailey is interested in human-environment interactions, climate change, and sustainable rural livelihoods.
 She is an interdisciplinary environmental social scientist and combines social science research with environmental and ecological data to understand feedbacks between communities and their environments, how we can build resilience to climate change, and how to support landscapes that meet human needs and sustainability goals.
 She also has an emphasis on justice, equity, diversity, and inclusion in environmental fields and STEM more broadly and is committed to research that supports, amplifies and engages the most vulnerable among us.
 Her current projects focus on climate adaptation in southern Africa, human health and well-being in east Africa, barriers to entry in natural resource fields, just and equitable climate change research, and urban communities and environmental engagement.

 University of Colorado Boulder

 Biography: Emma Galofré García (she/her/ella) is a PhD student interested in critical approaches to wildlife ecology and conservation.
 In addition to her bachelor’s in Wildlife Ecology and master’s in Public Policy, Emma has over a decade of experience in conservation, including working on projects domestically and abroad with an array of bird and mammal species in various habitats and with diverse human communities and stakeholders.
 Emma is also committed to advancing environmental and climate justice as well as equity, diversity, and inclusion in the conservation, academic, and outdoor recreation communities.
-Emma currently serves as an individual member of Latino Outdoors.
+Emma currently serves as an individual member of Next 100 Colorado and as an outings leader with Latino Outdoors.